 Music is a critical piece to your relaxation day and will set the mood for the occasion.
 For a relaxation, session try soft classical music, lullabies or non-rhythmic instrumental background music.
 The soothing sounds will simply make all of those daily worries drift away.

-Much like reading, listening to classical music has a physiological effect on our bodies, slowing the pulse and heart rate, lowering blood pressure, and decreasing the levels of stress hormones.
+Much like reading, listening to classical music has a physiological effect on our bodies.
+It’s shown to slow the pulse and heart rate, lower blood pressure, and decrease the levels of stress hormones.
 No matter what you enjoy listening to, music will undoubtedly be the perfect addition to “you” time.

 For some fun, try revisiting old favorites or explore new styles and genres.
-“If you dig” is a great site that allows you to type in the kind of music you like and it will provide you with a list of other artist and songs you might also enjoy.
+One great site that allows you to search for your favorite kind of music is “If you dig”.
+It will also provide you with a list of other artists and songs you might enjoy.

 Try Meditation in Retirement

-One beginner’s class is quite effective in teaching the proper technique and even to begin to receive all of its fantastic benefits like stress relief, increased happiness, improved concentration, and cardiovascular and immune health.
+Even a beginner’s class can be quite effective in teaching the proper technique.
+Soon you will begin to receive all of its fantastic benefits like stress relief, increased happiness, improved concentration, and cardiovascular and immune health.
 For more on Meditation and tips on how to get started check out free meditation basics.